-1. steps per day
+- 1. steps per day

-2. MVPA
+- 2. MVPA

-3. SB
+- 3. SB

 We plan to measure the main outcome at baseline (before the start of the intervention) and the end of the intervention and will use the change in PA from baseline in our analysis whenever possible.
+We plan to use post-intervention data if the change is difficult to compute.
 For outcomes measured in multiple periods, we will use the one closest to the end of the intervention.
 In addition, outcomes reported at the end of the intervention will be categorized as short-term (within 3 months), medium-term (3-6 months), or long-term (>6 months).
 If the outcome of interest is inadequately reported, we plan to ask the study authors to provide the raw data whenever possible.